tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 10. Student Do: Diagnosing the Model (10 min)

-Students complete a bridge activity where they return to the model they created to predict diabetes and will use a **confusion matrix** and **classification report** to evaluate and diagnose the model.
+Students complete a bridge activity where they return to the model they created to predict diabetes, using a **confusion matrix** and **classification report** to evaluate and diagnose the model.
 Emphasis needs to be placed on how to interpret confusion matrices and classification reports in order to diagnose issues in the model.

 **Files**